m-labs/artiq/doc/manual/using_data_interfaces.rst

     ${artiq_applet}plot_xy parabola

-Run the experiment again, and observe how the points are added as they are generated to the plot in the applet window.
+Run the experiment again, and observe how the points are added to the plot in the applet window as they are generated.

 .. tip::
     Datasets and applets can both be arranged in groups for organizational purposes.
 (In fact, so can arguments; see the reference of :meth:`~artiq.language.environment.HasEnvironment.setattr_argument`).
 For datasets, use a dot (``.``) in names to separate folders.
 For applets, left-click in the applet list to see the option 'Create Group'.
 You can drag and drop to move applets in and out of groups, or select a particular group with a click to create new applets in that group.
 Deselect applets or groups with CTRL+click.